KirkbyMalham.info

 The 1841 census reveals the local cotton industry at its height, with 24 residents of Kirkby Malham and Hanlith working in the cotton mills.
 However later census years only show between 9-17 local residents were working in the Cotton industry and by 1891 the census reveals only one at Scalegill- George Jones, listed as a cotton spinner.

 The mill race showing the wheelhouse on the left.
-Circa 1925
+Circa 1920

-Wood
+Wood & Electricity

 Chickens

-The water supply to the turbine via its two massive iron supply pipes fed from the leat was removed in 2000 and the turbine room converted into additional accommodation for Waterwheel Cottage, whose small vertical layout was built within the confines of the old water wheel house or pit.
-A new outlet from the mill race, added just north of the mill, allows a flow of water through from the dam to prevent the leat becoming stagnant.
-Because the mill pond has remained un-managed for many years a considerable part of the mill pond has now silted up and been taken over by a reed bed.
+The water supply to the turbines via the massive iron supply pipes fed from the head race was removed in 2000 and the turbine room converted into additional accommodation for Waterwheel Cottage, whose small vertical layout had been built within the confines of the old water wheel house or pit.
+The machinery was retained as a feature.
+A new outlet from the mill headrace, added just north of the mill, allows a flow of water through from the dam to prevent the leat becoming stagnant, but not enough flow to prevent the mill pond silting up.

 Bibliography: